honojs/middleware/.changeset/mcp-sse-abort-onclose-1762.md

 "@hono/mcp": patch
 ---

-Call `onclose` when the standalone GET SSE stream aborts so apps can detect client disconnects without relying on DELETE.
+Add `onsessiondisconnected` so apps can detect standalone GET SSE disconnects without treating a resumable session as closed.